Confidence Intervals for Error Rates in 1:1 Matching Tasks: Critical Statistical Analysis and Recommendations: Introduction

 \section{Introduction}

-Accurately measuring system accuracy is essential for responsible design and deployment of machine learning systems~\citep{kearns2019ethical}.
-Accurate measurements aid in identifying suitable use cases for a system, guiding engineers towards model enhancements, and helping stakeholders comprehend the system's strengths and limitations.
+Accurately measuring system accuracy is essential for responsible design and deployment of automated systems~\citep{kearns2019ethical}.
+Accurate measurements aid in identifying suitable use cases for a system, guiding engineers towards enhancements, and helping stakeholders comprehend the system's strengths and limitations.
 Nevertheless, the value of accuracy measurements is limited without considering their statistical uncertainty.
 While methodology for computing confidence intervals for classification tasks on independent data in well-established~\citep{brown2001interval}, it remains problematic for {\em matching tasks}.
-An example of matching task that involves comparing two samples and classifying them as same/different is face verification, an important and sensitive application of Computer Vision~\citep{phillips2003face,phillips2018face,vangara2019characterizing,grother2019face}.
-This paper presents a critical examination of methods for constructing confidence intervals for error rates in matching tasks, with a focus on 1:1 face recognition as our illustrative test application.

-To construct confidence intervals for the accuracy of algorithms used in matching tasks, using standard Wald intervals based on the Gaussian approximation of the maximum likelihood estimator may seem like a viable approach \citep{casella2021statistical, wasserman2004all}.
-However, this approach is problematic for the following two reasons, which form our primary motivations behind this work:

-\begin{enumerate}[\rm(M\arabic*)] \item \underline{\emph{Low error rates.}} Face recognition (FR) systems are highly accurate~\citep{grother2019face}, resulting in error rates close to zero, which makes the Gaussian approximation inaccurate.
-Consequently, confidence intervals based on this approximation may significantly under-cover the true error rates. \item \underline{\emph{Sample dependence.}} The samples used in matching tasks may not be independent, as the same face photograph may be used in multiple comparisons, leading to a correlation between pairwise distances.
-Therefore, using Wald intervals with variance estimated under the independence assumption is not suitable for this scenario. \end{enumerate}